 sponsors, and the catchy jingle for Wildroot Cream Oil was one of the most

 popular.
-I loved to listen to it when I was a kid.
+I loved listening to it when I was a kid.

-Every kid at school could sing it by heart.
+Every kid at public school could sing it by heart.